 Is it a domestic commercial vessel?

-If you have a vessel and you use it for any commercial, governmental or research activity, you will need to make sure that the vessel meets the safety standards and requirements as set out under the national system and associated marine orders.
+If you have a vessel that is for use in connection with any commercial, governmental or research activity, you will need to make sure that the vessel meets the safety standards and requirements as set out under national law regulatory framework.
 These requirements will depend on the length of your vessel, the type of operation your vessel is used for, and the vessel’s area of operation.

 1. Is it a vessel?

-Under the national system, a vessel is described as a craft for use, or that is capable of being used, in navigation by water, no matter how it is propelled or moved.
+Under the national law, a vessel is described as a craft for use, or that is capable of being used, in navigation by water, no matter how it is propelled or moved.

 Examples of vessels: